 One of the most frequently used cell biology techniques is the process of introducing foreign nucleic acids, such as DNA, miRNA or siRNA into eukaryotic cells via transfection.
-Transfections are incorporated into experiments to better understand functional aspects of cells with the end goal of developing a therapeutic strategy that includes DNA vaccines, gene therapy, molecular medicine and other types of drugs.
+Transfections are incorporated into experiments to better understand functional aspects of cells with the end goal of developing a therapeutic strategy that includes DNA vaccines, gene therapy, molecular medicine, and other types of drugs.

 Routes of DNA Delivery

 Viral transfection takes advantage of the natural behavior of viral viruses to insert their genetic material into a suitable host cell.
 Regarding transfection, the DNA sequence to be inserted is integrated into a part of a viral genome.
 The cells to be transfected are then exposed to the viruses containing plasmid DNA.
 Although viral transfection is sophisticated and shows remarkably high efficiency, the application in humans has tough hurdles to clear.
 Finding viruses that do not cause additional diseases in humans yet are potent enough to force their genome into human cells is a difficult task.
 Adeno-associated viruses (AAVs) are promising in this respect with the caveat that producing them in large quantities is a challenge.
-Considering viruses are notorious for causing diseases, there is a general discomfort about the idea of using them for medical treatment; thus, non-viral modes of DNA delivery are being developed.
+Considering viruses are notorious for causing diseases, there is a general discomfort about the idea of using them for medical treatment, and as such, non-viral modes of DNA delivery are also being developed.

 Lipid Transfection (Cationic)